digitallinguistics/data-format/CONTRIBUTING.md

     - Each change should have one of the following labels:

-        - CHANGE
-        - DEV
-        - DOCS
+        - CHANGE: (breaking) changes
+        - DEV: changes to development environment
+        - DOCS: changes to docs
-        - FIX
+        - FIX: bug fixes
-        - NEW
+        - IMPROVE: code enhancements
-        - REMOVE
+        - NEW: new features
-        - TEST
+        - REMOVE: removed features
+        - TEST: changes to tests

 1. **Publish to npm**: `npm publish`